Szymcio1225/archred/README.md

         > Virtual Desktops
         Add 2 more Virtual Desktops...
 Their names "1", "2" and "3"
         Options: > Slide > Gap between desktops H:0, V:0
+	Add 3 rows for vertical or use 1 row for horizontal

 ➡️ Startup and Shutdown